 And the ink!
 O the ink!
 Sapphire blue, emerald, violet.
 Violet ink, didn’t Napoleon use it to write love letters to Josephine?
 Didn’t Colette use violet ink to write, ‘Writing only leads to more writing’ as well as many more poetic thoughts?
 Look at the beautiful pens and inks of J Herbin (since 1670!).
 These precious revivals of the fine art of writing by hand will inspire your own thoughts, poetry, and unique vision made visible in violet, emerald, sapphire…or, if you write hieroglyphics on papyrus, pharaonic black!

-Take up your quill pen and writeth your words on parchment.
+Take up your quill pen and write your words on parchment.
 Or use your Venetian Glass Pen to make a most sincere declaration of love (Valentine’s Day is coming up).
+Ink wells and dappen dishes will hold our ink.
 Seal your letters with love using brass seal and sealing wax.
 The Paint Spot has just received some Herbin Historical Writing sets.
 Take a calligraphy class if you need some training.
 Writing is the new colouring!

 This article is written by Nom de Plume.

-Read more about pens in our Advice Library “Introduction to Pens: Fountain Pens, Calligraphy Pen and Nibs”
+Read more about pens in our Advice Library “Pens for Writing and Drawing”

 Watch these videos and subscribe to our YouTube Channel